Learning subgaussian classes : Upper and minimax bounds: Introduction and main results

-We will show in what follows that the parameters involved have very clear roles. $r_N^*$ is an upper estimate (that is often sharp but not always) on the error rate one could have if there were no ``noise" in the problem -- that is, if $\sigma=0$.
-This intrinsic error occurs because it is impossible to distinguish between $f_1,f_2 \in \cF$ on the sample $\tau=(X_i)_{i=1}^N$ if $(f_1(X_i))_{i=1}^N=(f_2(X_i))_{i=1}^N$.
+We will show in what follows that the parameters involved in the upper bound have very clear roles. $r_N^*$ is an upper estimate on the error rate one could have if the problem were noise-free -- that is, if $\sigma=0$.
+This intrinsic error occurs because it is impossible to distinguish between $f_1,f_2 \in \cF$ using the sample $\bX=(X_i)_{i=1}^N$ when $(f_1(X_i))_{i=1}^N=(f_2(X_i))_{i=1}^N$.

-Once noise is introduced to the problem and passes a certain threshold, it is no longer realistic to expect that an intrinsic parameter, that does not depend on the noise level, can serve as an upper bound.
-And, indeed, $s_N^*(\eta)$ measures the interaction of the ``noise" $f^*-Y$ with the class, through the choice of $\eta \sim 1/\sigma$.
-Beyond a trivial threshold on $\sigma$, $s_N^*(c/\sigma)$ becomes the dominant term in the upper bound.
+Once noise is introduced to the problem and passes a certain threshold, it is no longer realistic to expect that an intrinsic parameter, which does not depend on the noise level, can serve as an upper bound.
+And, indeed, $s_N^*(\eta)$ measures the interaction between the `noise'\footnote{We keep the terminology from Statistics: the difference between the output variable $Y$ and the target function $f^*(X)$ is called the noise.
+This coincides with the classical definition of noise in Statistics when $f^*$ is the regression function.} $f^*(X)-Y$ and the class through the choice of $\eta \sim 1/\sigma$.
+Thus, beyond a certain noise-level $\sigma$, which depends on the `complexity' of the class $\cF$, $s_N^*(c/\sigma)$ becomes the dominant term in the upper bound.

-Of course, Theorem A is better justified if one can obtain matching lower bounds, showing that ERM is an optimal procedure.
-To that end, it seems natural to employ minimax theory, which is very well established in Statistics (see, e.g., \cite{MR2724359, yang_barron99,MR1462963,MR1240719,MR804584} for more details).
-Standard minimax bounds are based on information-theoretical results such as Fano's Lemma, Assouad's Lemma or Pinsker's inequalities, but unfortunately, these results do not yield lower bounds in the ``high probability" realm, as needed to show the optimality of the rate obtained in Theorem A.
+Note that in the free-noise case, $\sigma=0$, one has $s_N^*(c/\sigma)=0$.
+Therefore, the error rate of ERM depends only on $r_N^*(Q)$.
+Also, when the number of observations $N$ is large enough, one also has $r_N^*(Q)=0$, leading to exact reconstruction.

-We therefore establish a minimax bound that is based on the gaussian shift theorem (and therefore on the gaussian isoperimetric inequality).
-It allows one to obtain a high probability minimax bound, and, as will be explained below, to recover the known constant probability minimax bound as well.
+Of course, Theorem~A would be better justified if one could obtain matching lower bounds, showing that ERM is an optimal procedure for subgaussian problems.
+To that end, it seems natural to employ minimax theory (see, e.g., \cite{MR2724359, yang_barron99,MR1462963,MR1240719,MR804584} for more details on minimax bounds).